2022 Swiss referendums: Financing of retirement insurance by increasing VAT

 In order to stabilise revenue for the Old-Age and Survivor's Insurance (OASI), the OASI-21 (AVS / AHV 21) plan purports to increase VAT rates from 2.5 to 2.6% (reduced rate) and from 7.7 to 8.1% (standard rate).
 This is a constitutional amendment subject to mandatory vote.
 Since both this VAT increase and uniformized retirement age are part of the same program, either one being rejected would in effect see the whole reform process fail.

 Modification of the law on retirement and survivor insurance

 With the aim of stabilising revenue for the State-guaranteed part of pensions, the OASI-21 (AVS / AHV 21) plan purports to apply a uniform retirement age, meaning that women would then retire at 65 (up from 64).
 A referendum against this change was demanded.
 Since both the VAT increase and uniformized retirement age are part of the same program, either one being rejected would in effect see the whole reform process fail.

 Amendment to the Federal Act on Withholding Tax

-The bill would exempts domestic bonds from withholding tax.
+The bill would exempt domestic bonds from withholding tax.
 It also abolishes sales tax on domestic bonds and other securities.